BogdanBargaoanu/MoneyStream/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-purple.svg)](https://opensource.org/licenses/MIT)

 **MoneyStream** is a comprehensive platform designed to provide users with real-time exchange rates, manage exchange rate data, and visualize currency trends.
-It includes a robust backend server, an admin interface for managing data, and a client interface for end-users to view the best and nearest exchange rates.
+It includes a robust backend server, an admin interface for managing data, and a client interface for end-users to view the best or nearest exchange rates.

+## Highlights
+ - Featured in **Internet of Things Student Challange 2025**
+ - Featured in **InnovationLabs 2025**

 ## Documentation